mmatteo-hub/RT1_Assignment1/README.md

 Once the dependencies are installed, simply run the `test.py` script to test out the simulator as: `python2 run.py file.py` where `file.py` contains the code.

 ## Goal of the assignment
-The goal for this assignment is to make a robot move continuously around a specific arena: the robot cannot touch any wall, represented by the golden tokens, while has to grab all the silver tokens met along the path and put them backward.
-Once it has completed this action it has to move on and continues as before.
+The goal for this assignment is to make a robot move continuously around a specific arena: the robot cannot touch any wall, represented by golden tokens, while has to grab all the silver tokens met along the path and put them backward.
+Once it has completed this action it has to move on and continues as before with the remanining tokens.

 ## Elements in the project
 ### Arena
-The arena has a given shape, with walls represented by the golden tokens and the presence of silver tokens, as follows:
+The arena has a given shape, with walls represented by golden tokens and the presence of silver tokens, as follows:
 ![arena](https://user-images.githubusercontent.com/62358773/139511599-a028eff0-8865-4ff4-8896-819c297a69df.jpg)

 ### Robot